Israel Defense Forces Confirms Strikes On Hamas Targets In Gaza - UrduPoint

 Israel Defense Forces Confirms Strikes On Hamas Targets In Gaza

-MOSCOW (UrduPoint News / Sputnik - 16th June, 2021) The Israel Defense Forces (IDF) has confirmed strikes on several targets in the Gaza Strip that served as militant camps.
+MOSCOW (UrduPoint News / Sputnik - 18th June, 2021) The Israel Defense Forces has confirmed strikes against Hamas targets Gaza Strip in retaliation for arson balloons attack launched from the region.

-Earlier on Wednesday, a Sputnik correspondent reported that the Israeli Air Force delivered strikes on Hamas targets in the Palestinian enclave.
+"In response to arson balloons launched from Gaza into Israel, we struck military compounds and a rocket launch site belonging to Hamas in Gaza," the IDF tweeted.

-"The Israeli Air Force recently delivered strikes on Hamas military facilities that served as camps and meeting places for terrorist militants in the city of Khan Yunis and Gaza City.
-Terrorist activities were carried out at the attacked sites," the IDF said on Twitter.
+The Israeli military had added that it increased its preparedness to different scenarios and will continue target Hamas' facilities in Gaza.